Close Button

 Managed funds/ETFs

 Exchange-traded funds (ETFs) are investments available to buy and sell on an exchange like the Australian Stock Exchange (ASX).
 If you choose this investment strategy, you can access two types of ETFs: active and passive.
 Investing in a diversified portfolio can earn higher long-term returns from income and capital growth.
+Sites like Vanguard, Betashares, and iShares are all fantastic examples of ETF funds that can be used as part of your investment strategy.

 Education bonds